ziyunliu4444/osu2mir/README.md

 ## Constructing Your Own Dataset

-Follow the following steps if you want to construct beat and downbeat datasets on your own:
+Follow these steps if you want to construct beat and downbeat datasets on your own:

 ### Step 1: Download Beatmaps